stackaid/generate-stackaid-json/README.md

 ### Inputs

-- `publish_owner`: The name of the organization/account to publish the generated stackaid.json file.
+- `token`: An access token which has repo permissions.
+You can use the `${{ secrets.GITHUB_TOKEN }}` automatically provided by the action runner if publishing to the same repository.
-- `publish_repo`: Then name of the repository to publish to.
+- `publish_repo`: The full name of the repository, (eg: `username/repo-name`) to publish the generated stackaid.json file.
+Defaults to the current repository.
 - `publish_path`: The path to publish to.
 By default the stackaid.json file is published to the root of the repository.
 - `skip_publish`: Set to `true` if you do not want to publish the generated file.